sunlightlabs/congress-ios/APPSTORE.md

 # What's new in Version 1.6.3

 • Fixed an issue rendering the full text of bills
+• Can open full text of bills in Safari, if that's what you prefer.
 • Dusted away some cobwebs

 # What's new in Version 1.6.2